 British IS 'suicide bomber was former Guantanamo Bay detainee'

-A British Islamic State fighter who is believed to have carried out a suicide bombing in Iraq was a former Guantanamo Bay detainee, according to reports. http://www.belfasttelegraph.co.uk/news/uk/article35470140.ece/85a7c/AUTOCROP/h342/PANews%20BT_P-cb0ea226-626a-4aa5-803e-4bb6d321b893_I1.jpg The British IS fighter is said to have detonated an explosives-filled vehicle in a village to the south of Mosul, Iraq A British Islamic State fighter who is believed to have carried out a suicide bombing in Iraq was a former Guantanamo Bay detainee, according to reports.
+The British IS fighter is said to have detonated an explosives-filled vehicle in a village to the south of Mosul, Iraq.
+A British Islamic State fighter who is believed to have carried out a suicide bombing in Iraq was a former Guantanamo Bay detainee, according to reports.

 Discussions